jdebarry/AAARF/README.md

 C) REQUIREMENTS AND INSTALLATION

---Downloads can be obtained at the AAARF project homepage: https://sourceforge.net/projects/aaarf
+--Downloads can be obtained at the AAARF project homepage: https://github.com/jdebarry/AAARF (previously https://sourceforge.net/projects/aaarf)

 --AAARF was developed using MAC OS X and has only been tested on this platform.